ossf/wg-security-tooling/README.md

-# OSSF Project/WG Template
+# OSSF Security Tooling

 Anyone is welcome to join our open discussions related to the group's mission and charter.

 ## Objective

-Our objective to make enlightening open source security dashboards!
+Our mission is to provide the best security tools for open source developers and make them universally accessible.
+We want to create a space where members can collaborate together to improve upon existing security tooling and develop new ones to suit the needs of the broader open source community.

 ## Vision